Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

 \subsection{Linear response}

-We now consider our variational principle in the linear-response regime of slow evolution.
-We show that our generalized free energy obeys Onsager relations, where the transport coefficients can be understood as diffusion coefficients.
-In this sense, our approach generalizes Onsager theory to far-from-equilibrium and active systems.
-We also compare with the linear-response regime of the HS decomposition, where the transport coefficients have been derived using a Green-Kubo relation from long-time steady-state correlations~\cite{mandal2016analysis}.
+Here we consider our variational principle in the linear-response regime $\BBdiv\jj \approx \zz$ around vanishing net production.
+For closed systems, $\dtpp = \BBdiv\jj$, so this is the regime of slow evolution.
+Below, we show that our generalized potential obeys Onsager relations, with transport coefficients given by short-time diffusion coefficients.
+In this sense, our linear-response regime generalizes Onsager theory to far-from-equilibrium and nonconservative systems.

-Recall that in a stationary system ($\dtp = \zz$), the generalized free energy can be chosen as $\potopt=\zz$.
-Therefore, for slow evolution ($\dtp \approx \zz$), we may restrict our variational principle~\eqref{eq:exdual2} to $\pot\approx \zz$.
-Expanding the objective to second order gives
+Recall that the $\potopt=\zz$ when $\BBdiv\jj=\zz$.
+To consider the linear-response regime, we expand the variational principle~\eqref{eq:exdual2} to second order around $\pot\approx \zz$, giving

 where we introduced the matrix